lanwen/lanwen.github.io/content/posts/2021-03-01_jenkins-custom-pipeline-dsl.md

 ## And why would you need that?

-I personally don't like Jenkins and would recommend considering alternatives if possible - like GitHub Actions, simple AWS Lambdas or something else to keep away from the Jenkins.
-However, despite the Jenkins in 2021 still more like a poorly written automation framework, always in a PoC stage, it's still a thing.
-I actually admire Jenkins for being such a customizable thing - you can do whatever you want, if you have some extensive time to debug and really know what do you want.
+Despite the Jenkins is still more like an automation framework, in 2021 it's still a powerful tool to solve issues.
+I admire Jenkins for being such a customizable thing - you can do whatever you want, if you have some extensive time to debug and really know what do you want.